Guide to choosing the niche of your blog

 For example, let's take an example from an article about webinar software.

-• Key word: webinar software
+- Key word: webinar software

-• Monthly search volume: 4,300
+- Monthly search volume: 4,300

-• Keyword difficulty: 22
+- Keyword difficulty: 22

-• Average CPC: 25.00
+- Average CPC: 25.00

 Also, with a low difficulty level of 22, this term should be relatively easy to classify.

-A small note about keyword search volume:
+A small note on the search volume of keywords:

 If the keyword webinar software is the subject of 4,300 searches per month, there are thousands of potential variants of this keyword - for example, best webinar software, webinar tools, webinar platforms, etc.